Kernix13/markdown-cheatsheet/README.md

 ### Lists

 **Ordered lists**: You can use either an asterisk or a dash followed by a space to make a bulleted list.
-I prefer using a dash since you do not need to use the *SHIFT* key like for asterisk:
+I prefer using a dash since you do not need to use the *SHIFT* key:

 - list item one
 - list item 2